Residual Disability Rider in a Disability Policy

 What percentage of doctors have a residual disability benefit in their policy?

-According to the 2017 Report on Individual Disability Insurance for Physicians and Dentists, an estimated 90.1% of all disability insurance policies sold to doctors contain a residual disability benefit rider.
+According to the 2017 Report on Individual Disability Insurance for Physicians and Dentists, an estimated 90.1% of all physician disability insurance policies sold to doctors contain a residual disability benefit rider.
 77% of these are enhanced residual disability riders while 23% are basic residual disability riders.